algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 ## Glossary

+- **Coris Innovation**: Coris Innovation is a company based in France and Switzerland that focuses on system engineering and process engineering.
+For more information, visit [Coris Innovation](https://www.corisinnovation.com/coris-innovation).
 - **Mountainous condition**: Mountainous condition refers to the weather conditions in mountainous areas.
 This includes snow, wind and low temperatures.
 - **GNSS**: Global Navigation Satellite System.
 It is the standard generic term for satellite navigation systems that provide autonomous geo-spatial positioning with global coverage.
 - **GSM**: Global System for Mobile Communications.
 It is a standard developed by the European Telecommunications Standards Institute to describe the protocols for second-generation digital cellular networks used by mobile devices such as mobile phones and tablets.